ericmalekos/RNASeq-walkthough/README.md

 ### 1.4 On Setting Threads

-In the previous step, and going forward, we are going to be making use of a <code>threads</code> option in many of the tools we run. <code>threads</code> is short for "threads of execution" which, in this context, refers to a program performing some sort of data processing.
+In the previous step, and going forward, we are going to be making use of a *threads* option in many of the tools we run. *threads* is short for "threads of execution" which, in this context, refers to a program performing some sort of data processing.
 In general a program uses a single thread of execution, but most bioinformatics tools allow the user to specify the number of threads.
 This is useful because the larger the number of threads, the more data can be processed in parallel, and the faster the operation can complete.
-However every computer has only a finite number of <code>threads</code>, probably between 4 and 16 on your personal computer, and 64 on <code>courtyard</code>.
-The <code>64 threads</code> are shared among all <code>courtyard</code> users so the number available to you will certainly be less than that.
+However every computer has only a finite number of *threads*, probably between 4 and 16 on your personal computer, and 64 on <code>courtyard</code>.
+The *64 threads* are shared among all <code>courtyard</code> users so the number available to you will certainly be less than that.
 To check the current availability use:

         $ top